-Figure 13.18 - Second Rotated Line

-Add Two Additional Curved Edges Using the Fillet Command

-To add two more radius edges to corners, you can use the Fillet command.
+Figure 13.17 - Base Point for Rotation Figure 13.18 - Second Rotated Line Add Two Additional Curved Edges Using the Fillet Command To add two more radius edges to corners, you can use the Fillet command.
 These two arc segments will be located on the end of the lines just rotated.

-Pick the Fillet tool on the Modify toolbar.
+Figure 13.19 - Two More R2 Fillets Pick the Fillet tool on the Modify panel.
 You do not need to set the radius since the radius measurement in the function is still set at 2.
 Select the two lines representing a corner where one of the rotated lines meet a vertical line and the 2 arc will appear on the edge of the perimeter as shown in Figure 13.19.
 There are two arcs in this boundary.
 Hit Enter to repeat the Fillet command each time, and pick twice defining the intersection that will remain.
+Add a Zero Radius Edge Using the Fillet Command To add a zero radius edge to a corner, you can use the Fillet command to create the feature rather than chopping away line segments using the Trim command.
+Many computer-aided designers use the zero-radius to create sharp corners between two entities.